 In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors are responsible for overseeing the Company's financial reporting process.
+The Audit Committee is responsible for overseeing the Company's financial reporting process.

-Auditor's responsibilities for the Audit of the Financial Statements
+Auditor's Responsibilities for the Audit of the Financial Statements